 Here’s your Real Estate Market Report for Ridgewood as of early February 2021.
 The market usually takes a brief break in January, but the outlook for the single-family home sales going forward is very positive and the Spring Market is expected to start earlier this year due to the strong demand for homes.

 Many new listings are being prepared to hit the market soon, so we expect a strong early Spring Market this year.
-Keep in mind, the “Spring Market” usually begins before Winter is over – as early as February (even if there’s snow on the ground).
+Keep in mind, the “Spring Market” usually begins before Winter is over – even as early as February (especially if the weather cooperates).

-Fortunately, with the help of low interest rates, the market is expected to remain strong through the first part of 2021.
-With the hot sellers market continuing, some really exceptional properties are going to become available.
-Homeowners who have been just thinking about selling are now realizing that this is the time to make a move, and more good inventory is great news for buyers!
+With the hot sellers market continuing, some really exceptional properties will become available.
+Homeowners who have been waiting for the perfect time to make a move are finally realizing that the time to sell is now, and more good inventory is always great news for buyers!

 Why is Ridgewood in Demand?